Jurasz-Jan/Portfolio/README.md

-# How to run this website:
+# How to run it?

 1. Easiest way- install 'serve' and run the build folder locally
-- download repo on your machine
+- download repository on your machine
 - download serve, for example: npm install -g serve
-- open build folder in terminal
+- open build folder in your terminal
 - run "serve" command

 2. Second way: install all the dependencies listed below